Skip to content

 • Have you included your evidence?
 If you’ve mentioned things like a doctor’s letter or excerpts from your course handbook, you should include these.

-• Read through your letter — have you stuck to the facts?
-Is your letter easy to read?
+• Read through the form again — have you stuck to the facts?
+Are the details you've included easy to read?
 If not, it’s likely the Appeals Committee will also think this.

-• How have you ended the letter?
+• How have you confirmed what outcome you're seeking if your appeal is upheld?
 Make sure that you include the resolution you’re looking for.

 • Have you said whether you will attend if a hearing is called?